A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

 \subsection{Subsampled RCV1-v2}

-Table~\ref{rcv1s} reports results on the same RCV1-v2 of Section~\ref{rcv1-v2sec}, but retaining only one training sample for each class label.
-The training set thus consists of 254 samples (many of the 364 possible class labels had no corresponding samples in the training set from Section~\ref{rcv1-v2sec}).
-The hierarchy has 10 coarsest classes, 61 parents of the leaves that were used in the training set, and 254 leaves that were used.
-We embedded the words and bigrams (words are unigrams) into a 1,000-dimensional space, following~\cite{joulin-grave-bojanowski-mikolov} (the results display little dependence on this dimension).
-For training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 20-dimensional space.
+Table~\ref{rcv1s} reports results on the same dataset RCV1-v2 (which is available for download at \url{http://jmlr.csail.mit.edu/papers/volume5/lewis04a}) of the preceeding subsection, but retaining only one training sample for each class label.
+The training set thus consists of 254 samples (many of the 364 possible class labels had no corresponding samples in the training set from the preceeding subsection).
+As in the preceding subsection, the hierarchy has 10 coarsest classes and 61 parents of the 254 leaves that were used in the training and testing sets.
+We again embedded the words and their bigrams into a 1,000-dimensional space, while for training the classifier into only the coarsest (aggregated) classes, we again used only 20 dimensions.

-For this data set, optimizing based on the negative of the natural logarithm of the hierarchical win yields better accuracy according to all metrics considered compared to optimizing based on the standard cross-entropy loss (cross entropy is the same as the negative of the logarithm of the hierarchical win with a flat hierarchy), except on the negative of the natural logarithm of the hierarchical win and the cross-entropy loss (for which the accuracies are similar).
+For this subsampled RCV1-v2, optimizing based on the negative of the natural logarithm of the hierarchical win yields better accuracy according to all metrics considered compared to optimizing based on the standard cross-entropy loss, except on the negative of the natural logarithm of the hierarchical win and the cross-entropy loss (for which the accuracies are similar).